dbwebb-se/rem-server/README.md

 Setup Apache Virtual Host
 --------------------------------------------

-This is how you set up a local environment for a apache virtual host on your own machine.
+This is how you set up a local environment with an apache virtual host on your own machine.

 ```bash
 $ make etc-hosts